-CALIFORNIA SAFE DRINKING WATER AND TOXIC ENFORCEMENT ACT (PROPOSITION 65): The Toluene component is on the California Proposition 65 lists.
-WARNING: This product contains a chemical known to the State of California to cause developmental harm.
-The trace Quartz component (airborne, unbound particles of respirable size) is found on the Proposition 65 List of chemicals known to the state to cause cancer.
-Due to the form of the product, the Proposition 65 warning is not applicable to the Quartz in this product.
+California Safe Drinking Water and Toxic Enforcement Act (Proposition 65): The trace Quartz component (airborne, unbound particles of respirable size) is found on the Proposition 65 List of chemicals known to the state to cause cancer.
+Due to the form of the product, the Proposition 65 warning is not applicable to this compound in this product.